neektza/nikicajokic.me/_posts/2014-07-14-concurrency_primitives_and_abstractions.md

 For a while now, my colleagues and I have been building a somewhat complex web app in Ruby.
 In addition to conventional web app requirements, this app has to connect to and keep open many simultaneous long-lived streaming connections towards third party data sources along with polling various REST APIs.

-Recognizing the inherent concurrent nature of the problem domain, I decided to finally gain a clear understanding of the finer details of Ruby's concurrency primitives and abstractions.
-This one and the next few posts will deal with these topics and attempt to dispel confusion any potential readers may have about them.
+Recognizing the inherent concurrent nature of the problem domain, I decided to finally obtain a clear understanding of the finer details of Ruby's concurrency primitives and abstractions.
+This and the next few posts will deal with these topics and attempt to dispel confusion any potential readers may have about them.

 ## Concurrency primitives <small>(threads and fibers)</small>